BMJ Article Transfer Service

 - Guaranteed quick initial decision: the transfer system automatically pulls across all manuscript files and any peer reviews to the new journal.
 This means that you do not have to spend time uploading files to a new system and helps the new editor make a quicker initial decision, based on any previous reviews.

 - Saving all researchers’ time: we know that, as an author and a researcher, you may also be a reviewer.
 We understand that your time is very precious so this new process saves both your and the editor’s time (by not having to find new reviewers).
 It also saves duplication of efforts for researchers who might be asked to review already peer-reviewed manuscripts.
+In 2020, authors saved, on average, 35 days to receive a decision on their article when they transferred to another BMJ journal compared to if they submitted elsewhere.

 What happens when your manuscript is transferred?